CarolinaNc/address-book-backend/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'carolina.nichita.address-user' is invalid and this project uses 'carolina.nichita.addressbook' instead.
+* The original package name 'carolina.nichita.address-userAddress' is invalid and this project uses 'carolina.nichita.addressbook' instead.

 # Getting Started